Vyral/charlie-epstein-blog/_posts/2017-05-15-auto-to-the-5th-power-automatic-re-enrollment.md

 {% include youtube.html %}<br><br>[Click here to get your free book](https://www.saveamericasave.org/)

-Today I’m covering another facet of Auto to the 5th Power, automatic re-enrollment.
-You have can actually re-enroll your employees into that Qualified Default Investment Option, or QDIA, to provide incredible protection for you as a plan sponsor and help your employees save money to create that paycheck for life.
+Today I’m covering another facet of Auto to the 5th Power: automatic re-enrollment.
+You can actually re-enroll your employees into that Qualified Default Investment Option, or QDIA, to provide incredible protection for you as a plan sponsor and help your employees save money to create that paycheck for life.

 If you’d like to skip ahead and learn all the secrets on how to create the best possible retirement plan for yourself, I’d be happy to get you a copy of my book, “Save America, Save!
 The Secrets of a Successful 401(k) Plan.”
 I’d also like to get you a copy of my first book, “Paychecks for Life: How to Turn Your 401(k) into a Paycheck Manufacturing Company.”
 It contains my nine secret recipes for how your employees can create a paycheck for life.&nbsp;